Defence leads Montreal Alouettes to 25-18 win over Calgary Stampeders

 Montreal’s defence limited Calgary quarterback Jake Maier to 256 yards on 24-of-44 passing and secured two interceptions.
 Maier, who was also sacked three times, was fortunate it wasn’t more as Montreal’s defence got its hands on a number of passes.

+“Very disappointed that we couldn’t score,” said Calgary coach Dave Dickinson, adding he wasn’t sure his receivers ran the right routes.
+“We are playing extremely hard, you wish the guys would get rewarded.

+“I believe in Jake, I know he believes in himself and the guys believe in him.”

-Under constant pressure early, Maier threw just nine yards in the first quarter before throwing an interception early in the second to Ento, who ran the ball 53 yards to the end zone in front of 18,093 fans at Molson Stadium.
+Under constant pressure early, Maier threw for just nine yards in the first quarter before throwing an interception early in the second to Ento, who ran the ball 53 yards to the end zone in front of 18,093 fans.

+It’s a type of play Ento knew he was under pressure to make after he was beaten by his man in the final minute last time out against the Toronto Argonauts.

+"He had a lot of pressure on him going into this game,” said Alouettes head coach Jason Maas.
+“And we talked to him and said 'hey, you've been put in a lot of positions to make plays and you haven't made one yet, so let's make a play — when it's there you gotta have confidence you can make it."

-Montreal (3-3) moved into second place in the East Division with the win, leapfrogging the Hamilton Tiger-Cats and Ottawa Redblacks.
+Montreal (3-3) snapped a three-game losing skid to move into second place in the East Division with the win, leapfrogging the Hamilton Tiger-Cats and Ottawa Redblacks.

 Calgary slipped to 2-5 ahead of a difficult stretch in the CFL season.
 The Stampeders haven't had a losing season since 2007.

-Alouettes quarterback Cody Fajardo appeared to hurt his hand in the second quarter and also had trouble producing with 158 passing yards on 16-of-29 completions.
-Running back William Stanback had his best showing of the season, producing 86 yards on 15 carries.

-Both kickers contributed heavily to the score line.
+On offence, it was a battle of the kickers.
 David Cote went 6-for-7 on field goals and kicked a rouge.
 Calgary kicker Rene Paredes, who was playing in his 200th career game, was perfect at 6-for-6 to score all 18 Calgary points.

-Paredes opened the scoring with a 50-yard field goal two minutes in.
-Fajardo then started the game with a 31-yard pass to Kaion Julien-Grant — leading to a Montreal kick to tie it.
-Cote hit another field goal with 4:01 left in the first to take the lead.
+The 12 combined field goals were one short of tying a CFL record.

+Alouettes quarterback Cody Fajardo appeared to hurt his hand in the second quarter and also had trouble producing with 158 passing yards on 16-of-29 completions as Montreal failed to add to a league-low eight offensive touchdowns.

-After Ento’s interception, Calgary had a chance to get a touchdown on its ensuing possession, but Montreal’s defence continued giving Maier trouble, sacking him on second and five to force a 32-yard field goal from Paredes to make it 13-6 Montreal.
+After Ento’s interception, Calgary had an opportunity to score a touchdown on its ensuing possession, but Montreal’s defence continued giving Maier trouble, sacking him on second and five to force a 32-yard field goal from Paredes to make it 13-6 Montreal.

 Montreal and Calgary traded field goals to end the half.
 The break went an extra 40 minutes due to lightning strikes near the stadium, forcing a Cirque du Soleil halftime show inside a field house nearby.